 - 1 Stereo minijack output

-First, I’d like to cover the positive aspects of the X850D’s performance…
+First, I’d like to cover the positive aspects of X850D’s performance…

 Color – The accuracy, tonal balance and shading of colors was very good on this display.
 For example, when viewing scenes from my 4K demo footage from the movie Exodus: Gods and Kings, close up shots of a woman’s face was rendered with very accurate flesh tones and appeared very natural with no color imbalance.
 Colors were also well saturated with ample amounts of vibrancy and richness.

 Detail and Clarity – While viewing the same images mentioned above, I was impressed with the amount of detail and clarity presented on this display.
-The jewelry and apparel that was worn by the woman was rendered with great transparency, and allowed me to see all of fine detail the image had to offer.
+The jewelry and apparel that was worn by the woman were rendered with great transparency and allowed me to see all of the fine detail the image had to offer.

 So with that said, I don’t have much in the way of viewing experience to compare with the 850D.
 However, I recently did a review of Sony’s XBR930D that does support HDR, and during that time I was able to check out its HDR performance.
 So by comparison, the 930D’s HDR images were better in my opinion and experience.

 I believe these differences were due to the IPS panel used on the 850D, which limits contrast and black levels.
 However, actual HDR images weren’t bad on the 850D; image brightness was still decent but lacked some of the picture illumination and bright highlight information I saw on the 930D.
 See the XBR65X930D review to learn more about HDR picture quality.

 Motion blur performance was very good on this set while viewing my 4K video demo footage of a European basketball game.
 The fast action on the court of players running and the high-speed motion of the ball showed no obvious signs of motion blur.